Vitalacy, Inc.

 Author name: Janel Ranaan

-Janel Nour-Omid was inspired to start Vitalacy after losing her grandfather to a Healthcare-Acquired Infection.
+Janel Raanan was inspired to start Vitalacy after losing her grandfather to a Healthcare-Acquired Infection.
 Through her background in computer science and product development and deep fascination in human behavior, she launched the Vitalacy platform designed to protect caregivers and patients from preventable infections and conditions.
 She was recognized in Forbes 30 Under 30 in Healthcare in 2020.

 Hand Hygiene Monitoring System - Hand Washing Sensor - Nosocomial Infection